skip navigation

 BOYS GEAR OVERVIEW

-For Boys 8U and Older Lacrosse Programs, players need full lacrosse gear for all programming.
-Please see below for more details.
+For the Boys 8U programs and above, players need full lacrosse gear for all programming.
+Please see the pictures below for more details.
 USA Lacrosse also has an overview here.

-• Locally, you can get new gear at Northstar Lacrosse in Hopkins, Lavin Lacrosse in Chanhassen and Dick's Sporting Goods.
-There are several online retailers as well, including amazon.com.
-(Don't forget to use Amazon Smile and choose Edina Lacrosse!)
+• Locally, you can get new gear at Northstar Lacrosse in Hopkins, East Side Lacrosse in Chanhassen and at Dick's Sporting Goods and Scheels locations.
+There are several online retailers as well.

-• Used gear is usually available at Play It Again Sports on Hwy 7 in Minnetonka and at Instant Replay in Richfield.
+• Used and some new gear is available at Play It Again Sports in Minnetonka and Roseville and at Instant Replay in Richfield.

 • Edina Give and Go does an annual Gear Swap and usually has lacrosse equipment available.